AkashKhamkar/Fraud-Detection-Using-Logistic-Regression/README.md

 1. Clone or download the repository

-2. Create a virtual environment (Optional)
+2. Create a virtual environment

 3. Install Required Dependencies
 ```